 Some cautionary tales to help you avoid some common pitfalls and instead, choose a build process that emphasizes quality early on.

 I once worked for a company that specialized in rescuing software projects when they hit disaster.
 The company was aptly named DmgCtrl (pronounced “damage control”).
-We were a lot like an EMT or open heart surgeon but for software.
+We were a lot like an EMT or open heart surgeon but for custom software.